 Because Diane had paid that doctor’s bill, the prosecution was able to issue a subpoena for Philippe’s medical records and there was the proof: he had indeed known he was diagnosed with HIV long before Diane and the other women found out.
 Diane suspects that Philippe knew he was positive before 2005.
 Two different doctors were able to testify that Philippe had made a habit of refusing HIV tests as early as 2003.
 The 20/20 interview featured several of Philippe’s former partners, including a woman who he’d transmitted HIV to as early as 1997.
 Of the six women who came forward to testify, DNA evidence revealed that Philippe had transmitted it to every single one of them.

-“I still thought I was going out, but I was going out fighting.”
+“I was going out fighting.”

 Knowingly transmitting HIV was a strange case to prosecute.
 It wasn’t exactly murder, though Diane believes that was his ultimate intention.
 So in 2007, the Collin County DA’s office charged Philippe with aggravated assault with a deadly weapon.
 He faced anywhere from five to 99 years in prison.
 The day he was arrested, he spent his one phone call on Diane.

 “He actually proposed to me, can you believe that?” she says.
 “He told me that if I called the whole thing off, he’d marry me.
 That he still loved me.
 After everything he’d done, he had the nerve.”
 She pauses.
 “I declined.”
 In Standing Strong, Diane wrote, “I’d sooner set my face on fire with a blowtorch.”

 Philippe’s defense team described the women as a hate group.
 Most of their work in the courtroom centered on characterizing them as spiteful ex-lovers with a shared “if I can’t have him, no one can” attitude.